-You must have 3 articles by September from 3 different sources.
-Each article must be current-that is, it must have appeared in the news from 6/1/20-8/26/20.
+You must have 3 articles by the start of school in August, from 3 different sources.
+Each article must be current-that is, it must have appeared in the news from 6/1/22-8/26/22.

 Good resources for statistics articles/charts include: